Li Guangjun: Murders

 On February 9, 2006, at around 12:30 AM, after he was unable to get in contact with his wife, Li went to her sister, Meiyue, who lived in Sangzhi County, to ask for help.
 Unexpectedly for him, the woman began hurling verbal abuse at him, angering him to the point that he grabbed a nearby knife and stabbed her several times, killing her on the spot.
-Realizing that he'd be considered the prime suspect in the murder, Guangjun grabbed a map outlying the country's geography and planned to go to Xinjiang via the China National Highway 310.
+Realizing that he'd be considered the prime suspect in the murder, Guangjun grabbed a map outlining the country's geography and planned to go to Xinjiang via the China National Highway 310.
 Carrying only 20 kilograms of water and a box of instant noodles, he traversed the Gobi Desert, alternating between walking and using a bicycle, and attempted to cross over the border to Mongolia on multiple occasions, but the tight border control prevented him from doing so.

 During these months, Guangjun's anger from his wife's perceived infidelity gradually grew into a hatred towards women as a whole, with him deciding that he would take his revenge by killing women above 30 years of age.
-To do so, he rode a bicycle back to Hunan, and from there, he set to various locations accessible via the China National Highway 310, sleeping in abandoned houses and by the roadside at night, as he had no money to pay for motels.
+To do so, he rode a bicycle back to Hunan, and from there, he set off to various locations accessible via the China National Highway 310, sleeping in abandoned houses and by the roadside at night, as he had no money to pay for motels.

 Spanning from September 24 to November 5, Guangjun carried out a total of eight attacks, killing six women and injuring two others.
 The incidents were recorded as follows: